georgebrock/sindresorhus.github.com/_apps/velja.md

 - You can open copied links from the menu bar menu
 - You can quickly switch the primary browser
 - You can press a keyboard shortcut to use an alternative browser for a specific link
+- Open link in private Safari window
+- Browser extensions
 - Shortcuts support
 - Services support

 OpenIn benefits:

-- Supports configuring the primary app for more types, like email clients.
+- Supports configuring the primary app for more types, like email clients

 <a id="browserosaurus"><a>
 #### How does it compare to [Browserosaurus](https://github.com/will-stone/browserosaurus)?